 Chronic vs. Normal Inflammation

-If your CRP levels do not return to normal after the onset of injury or prolonged stress, "chronic" inflammation sets in, which can slowly wreak havoc and trigger a host of health problems.
+If your CRP levels do not return to normal after the onset of injury or prolonged stress, "chronic" inflammation sets in, which can slowly wreak havoc and trigger a myriad of health problems.
 Some studies suggest that chronic internal inflammation in the body might, over time, lead to many other age- and inflammation-related disorders, such as cancer, diabetes, obesity, and heart disease.

 The CRP blood test can typically reveal infections or evaluate for chronic inflammatory conditions that might not be immediately obvious.
 For example, a CRP test might be ordered after surgery to look for signs of a hidden infection or to track the progress of chronic inflammatory conditions like lupus, rheumatoid arthritis, inflammatory bowel disease.
-A high-sensitivity CRP test (hs-CRP) is also used to evaluate your risk for coronary heart disease.
+A high-sensitivity CRP test (hs-CRP) is used to evaluate your risk for coronary heart disease.
 Studies have shown that higher CRP levels correlate with higher risk of narrowed coronary arteries.